mclevy/gfw_blog/WRI.GFW.blog.md

 [^fn-WB.footnote]: For a summary of this process, see the Woods Hole Research Center's [discussion of deforestation and water feedbacks](http://www.whrc.org/ecosystem/amazon_water.html).
 There are other ways that vegetation change can impact flow, but at large scales, the mechanism is primarily ET.
 This simple water balance model ignores a great deal of complexity, but the formula is valid over sufficiently long period of time (so that short term water storage in soils can be neglected), where diversions or reservoirs do not significantly impact river flow, and where drainage to a groundwater aquifer is negligible.

 [^fn-WB2.footnote]: Ideally, a water balance that ignores change in storage, as presented here, would be calculated over a full year.
 We show monthly water-balance flow purely for illustration.
 The mean residence time of water in this basin was estimated to be between 15 days.

-[^fn-ET.footnote]: Validation (comparison with ground-measured ET records) for this product included a single site in tropical Brazil.

 [^fn-hydro.footnote]: These sites are not necessarily locations where hydropower development is slated, but obtaining information on hydropower generation at river flow locations across the study region provides an approximation to energy generation capacities in the region, and the only way to empirically connect land use change, flow, and hydropower generation estimates.